 - Starting with the liquid, add the entire contents of the bowl into your mason jar, and pack everything down using a tamper, wooden spoon, or your hand.

 - Place your glass fermentation weight in the jar, making sure to submerge the cabbage pieces and weight fully into the liquid.
-If you dont have quite enough liquid, place your glass fermentation weight in the jar and submerge as much a possible.
+If you don’t have quite enough liquid, place your glass fermentation weight in the jar and submerge as much as possible.
 Over the next 12 hours, the cabbage should release more liquid and you can press down your fermentation weight below the brine.

 Keywords: fermented,beet,red cabbage,sauerkraut,fermentation